 The Inspire directive and underlying regulations define a series of requirements.
 Norway has a dedicated work on delivering according to the requirements.
 There is a good overall response on data sharing.
-The number of services has increased the last years.
-However, the developments towards all technical requirements is relatively low - particularly when it comes to conformity of services.
+The number of services has decreased the last year, and the developments towards all technical requirements is relatively low - particularly when it comes to conformity of services.
+But still, the services are functionally good and are in use in a great extent in the national SDI.
 This may be seen in several validation services offered by the European Commission.
 The Norwegian Inspire coordinator has identified some issues that is linked up to implementation methods and tools offered by the EC - and that should be looked at on central level in the EU;

-- 1. Norway is offering the metadata in Norwegian.
-This is the same practice as most EU countries offering metadata in their own language.
-Norwegian was accepted as a valid language until 2-3 years back (the old validator), but recent validator are not accepting Norwegian as a main metadata language.
-The Norwegian metadata also provides title and descriptions in English using the localized language element.
-The effect is that no metadata of as is data are validated as high quality metadata.
-As Norway has agreed with EU on implementing Inspire through an European Economic Area-agreement, we should also have the possibility to deliver in Norwegian.
-The issue has been raised with technical personnel, as we advise to change practice so that Norwegian is accepted as a valid language. - 2.
+- 1. Norway is offering the metadata in Norwegian but also as an additional language, in English.
+This was not according to the validation rules in 2021, but are about to be resolved and the validation in 2022 will accept Norwegian as a valid metadata language. - 2.
 The coupling of data sets and services is important for users to find data.
 The Norwegian reporting values are still relatively low for view services.
 The method defined by Inspire requires specific implementation in WMS get capabilities, which has not been possible or problematic to implement by many international software vendors, like ESRI.
 Norwegian implementing organisations find it too resource consuming and troublesome to change well-functioning software by these Inspire-specific requirements.
 National infrastructure is working well with other ways of coupling data sets and services (coupling in metadata).
 Inspire should therefore implement other ways of dataset-service coupling, as has been the EU Inspire plan the last years.
-In addition, EU should put pressure on software vendors to implement full support for Inspire specific features and financially support open source project to implement the features.
+In addition, EU should put pressure on software vendors to implement full support for Inspire specific features and financially support open source project to implement the features. - 3.
+The Atom Feed download service are not according to the implementing rules as regards the "open search document".
+Norway is working together with other Nordic countries trying to resolve this issue, and we hope that new functionality in GeoNetwork will solve this problem.
+We also look into solutions that can solve this problem on our side.